ms-iot/content/en-US/Docs/DriverDeployment.md

 * Make sure you have installed Visual Studio 2015 Update 2
 * Install the [Windows Driver Kit](https://msdn.microsoft.com/windows/hardware/dn913721(v=vs.8.5).aspx).
 You will need to install the SDK and WDK.

 * Install the certificates so that the driver is signed correctly and can run on your device.
-From an elevated command prompt execute the commands listed below:
+From an elevated command prompt, execute the commands listed below:

    ```
         cd c:\Program Files (x86)\Windows Kits\10\Tools\bin\i386